Dhruvjain2000/Bootstrap-Sandbox/README.md

 # Bootstrap-Sandbox
 This repository is dedicated to all bootstrap developers out there!
-You may use it for reference for achieving better layouts.Cheers!
+You may use it as a reference for achieving better layouts.Cheers!